2025 New Year's Resolutions for Moms

 1. Prioritize Self-Care (Even in Small Ways)

-The truth is, self-care doesn’t have to mean a full spa day or weekend getaway (though that sounds nice, right?).
 It can be something small and doable, like making sure you have a few minutes each day for yourself.

-Whatever it looks like, make it something that feels good to you and fits into your life without adding pressure.
+Whatever it looks like - make it something that feels good to you and fits into your life without adding pressure.

 It’s about taking those little moments to recharge and feel more like yourself.